alesscor/nodejs-therightway/README.md

 * Introduction to generated RESTful APIs with Express <3<3<3 and modularization of functionality and dependencies management
 * Introduction to generator functions with `function*(){...}` and `yield`, it allows communicate two portions of the code when convenient (two portions, specifically the generator function and the calling code)
 * Introduction to a much more simplified way for calling promises combining `Q.denodify(...)`, `Q.async(...)` and declaration and immediate call of generator functions; very practical!! `denodify(...)` makes functions able to generate promises which are called in a unique generator function that manages the promises in benefit of code's flow, including the exception management. **The code looks synchronous but it's actually asynchronous being more organized**

+### Chapter 7: Web Apps ###

+* I had to install first `express-session` and `cookie-parser`, also had to download and install as a service [redis for Windows](https://github.com/MSOpenTech/redis/releases).
+[Redis](http://en.wikipedia.org/wiki/Redis) is an implementation for shared memory.
+The Redis for Windows' developers say *We strive to have a stable, functionally equivalent and comparably performing version of Redis on Windows.
+We have achieved performance nearly identical to the POSIX version running head-to-head on identical hardware across the network.
+Aside from feature differences that help Redis take advantage of the Windows infrastructure, our version of Redis should work in most situations with the identical setup and configuration that one would use on a POSIX operating system.* So it was installed as a service using `redis-server --service-install redis.windows.conf --loglevel verbose` on an command prompt run as administrator (**read the documentation**)
+* It's needed to run `bower install` from Windows' console, it requires some user's data entry that didn't prompt on cygwin's terminal
+* I had to correct the file `index.html` because `jquery.min.js` came inside `dist` directory: `<script src="jquery/dist/jquery.min.js"></script>`
+* I had to `npm uninstall passport --save` and `npm install passport --save` to get this package's last version
+* I had to `npm uninstall --save passport-google` and `npm install --save passport-google-oauth2` and modify `server.js` file because of this; and run `taskkill /IM node.exe /F` to restart the service
+* I entered this [question/answer entry](http://stackoverflow.com/questions/30145592/node-js-passport-google-oauth2-delivers-failed-to-fetch-user-profile-error-i) to document the changes that resulted from changing the authentication package and the importance of enabling the `Google+ API` from the project at [Google's projects console](https://console.developers.google.com/)